VarenyaTripathi/TagBack-Find-Return-Earn/README.md

 # Smart Lost & Found App

+⚠️ This project is currently under development.
+Some features described below may not yet be implemented.

 A production-ready React Native app built with Expo that helps people report and find lost items using smart matching algorithms.

 ## 🚀 Features